Mariyappan, Sharad win silver and bronze in high jump; India's Paralympic medal tally hits double digits | Sports-Games

 The 26-year-old Mariyappan was touted as a sure shot medal for India after rising to fame with his gold in the Rio Games five years ago.

-Raised by a single mother after his father abandoned the family, Mariyappan battled abject poverty growing up as his mother worked a labourer before becoming a vegetable seller.
+His father abandoned the family long back, and Mariyappan battled abject poverty growing up as his resolute mother worked as a labourer before becoming a vegetable seller.

 He is a two-time Asian Para Games gold-medallist.